nkoshimoto/genulens/README.md

-After making sure that you have a C++ compiler and specify it and the paths for GSL in Makefile, you can compile the program by
+After making sure that you specify your C++ compiler and the paths for GSL in Makefile, you can compile the program by
 ```
 make
 ```